Faculty and Staff

 Amy Bonifas, MD, (she/her) is faculty and program director for the University of Minnesota Methodist Hospital Family Medicine Residency.
 In addition to teaching, she practices full-spectrum family medicine and has special interests in obstetrics, community health, and adolescent medicine.
 Dr. Bonifas is medical director for Central Clinic, the free clinic for children and adolescents in St. Louis Park, which is staffed by Methodist family medicine third-year residents.

-Heidi Cerdas Monge, MBA, (she/her) is an education program specialist at the University of Minnesota in the Department of Family Medicine and Community Health.
+Heidi Cerdas Monge, M.Ed, MBA, (she/her) is an education program specialist at the University of Minnesota in the Department of Family Medicine and Community Health.
 In addition to coordinating the Community Health Course, she serves as administrative support for the Community Health Committee.
-She earned her MBA from Lakeland College and will complete her Master of Education degree from the University of Minnesota in 2022.
+She earned her MBA from Lakeland College and completed her Master of Education degree from the University of Minnesota in 2022.

 Katie Freeman, MD, (she/her) practices full-spectrum family medicine including obstetrics at M Health Fairview Clinic - Bethesda and Woodwinds Family Medicine Residency in St. Paul.
 Her clinical passions include providing prenatal and obstetrical care, geriatrics and end-of-life care, and treating overlapping chronic disease and mental health in refugees and immigrants.
 Her research and professional interests focus on local population health interventions, including building community partnerships, improving patient education, and developing physician advocates.
 She leads the Woodwinds CHAMP (Community Health and Management of Practice) rotation, the Bethesda-SMRLS healthcare legal partnership, and co-leads the University of Minnesota Department of Family Medicine and Community Health Resident Advocacy Cohort (RAC).